shuoniu-intel/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/dsp_control/README.md

 | OS                                | Linux* Ubuntu* 18.04/20.04, RHEL*/CentOS* 8, SUSE* 15; Windows* 10
 | Hardware                          | Intel® Programmable Acceleration Card (PAC) with Intel Arria® 10 GX FPGA <br> Intel® FPGA Programmable Acceleration Card (PAC) D5005 (with Intel Stratix® 10 SX) <br> Intel® FPGA 3rd party / custom platforms with oneAPI support <br> *__Note__: Intel® FPGA PAC hardware is only compatible with Ubuntu 18.04*
 | Software                          | Intel® oneAPI DPC++ Compiler <br> Intel® FPGA Add-On for oneAPI Base Toolkit
-| What you will learn               |  How to apply global DSP control in command-line interface <br> How to apply local DSP control in source code <br> Scope of datatypes and math functions that support DSP control
+| What you will learn               |  How to apply global DSP control in command-line interface. <br> How to apply local DSP control in source code. <br> Scope of datatypes and math functions that support DSP control.
 | Time to complete                  | 15 minutes

 ## Purpose
-This tutorial shows how to apply global and local controls to set implementation preference of math functions to control usage of DSPs.
-The global control is applied via command-line option and affects all kernel math functions that support DSP control.
-The local control is applied via library function and affects math functions in a block scope.
+This tutorial shows how to apply global and local DSP controls to set implementation preference for math functions to control usage of DSPs.
+The global control is applied via command-line option and affects math functions in all kernels.
+The local control is applied via library function and affects math functions in a block scope in one single kernel.
+Both global and local controls only affect math functions that support DSP control.

 ### Scope of Datatypes and Math Functions
 | Datatypes              | Math functions